LAS VEGAS HEARING OFFICE, MAP & INSTRUCTIONS

 The Las Vegas Social Security Hearing Office called the Office of Hearings Operations, is in downtown Las Vegas at the Foley Federal Courthouse.
 The OHO in Nevada services the following Social Security Disability Field Offices: Henderson, Las Vegas, North Las Vegas, and Cedar City and St. George, Utah.

 Below you will find the address and phone number of OHO in Las Vegas.
 You will also find a Google Map to the Foley Federal Courthouse, which is where your hearing will be held.
 You should be able to locate the Federal Courthouse using your telephone.
 If you do not have a telephone, print this page so you have a map or write down the address of the Federal Courthouse listed below.
-Arrive at least 1 hour prior to your scheduled appointment.
+Arrive at least 1 hour prior to your hearing appointment.

 Office of Hearing Operations, Foley Federal Courthouse

 Office Hours: 8:00 a.m. to 4:30 p.m.